CHRISCARLON/herding-cats/docs/docs/loaders.md

 2. **Data Structure Extraction**: Explorers provide structured data references to loaders
 3. **Data Loading**: Loaders fetch the actual data from source URLs
 4. **Data Transformation**: Loaders convert data into desired formats (DataFrame, Parquet, etc.)
-5. **Data Storage/Usage**: Data is used for analysis or stored in a persistent location
+5. **Data Storage/Usage**: Data is used in a DataFrame for analysis or stored in a persistent location - e.g. AWS S3.

 ## From Explorer to Loader